jhpce-jhu/jhpce_mkdocs/docs/aboutus/model.md

 Informaion on the JHPCE cluster can be found at the [Introduction](../joinus/index.md) link.

-### CSUB
+### C-SUB
 We also manage a smaller sub-cluster for working on CMS Medicare and Medicaid data.
-We refer to this cluster as the C-SUB (See Sub) cluster.
+We refer to this cluster as the C-SUB (CMS Sub) cluster.
 While the JHPCE service cnter manages this HPC cluster, it's operation is overseen by the [HARP](https://hbhi.jhu.edu/affiliate-resource/health-analytics-research-platform-harp) organization in JHU.
 Technical infomation about the C-SUB can be found at the [CSUB Overview](../csub/csub-overview.md).